koutilya12/simbian-dashboard/README.md

 - Transformation of the same three metric cards to zero counts
 - Animations that reinforce the efficiency and accuracy of the Simbian approach

+ *Automatic Transition from Without Simbian to With Simbian that visually tells the transformation story*

 ## Technologies Used

 - **Framework**: Next.js with App Router